 1. Burris Optics Fullfield E1 4.5-14×42 SF Scope

 Burris is kind of like Robin Hood.
-Take moderately high-end specification and provide it for an affordable price-tag.
+Take moderately high-end specifications and provide them for an affordable price tag.
 Fullfield E1 is such an offering from Burris.

 E1 is made out of high-quality aluminum.
 A durable and lightweight material preferred by all scope manufacturers.
-Durability wise, you don’t have room to question this scope.
+Durability-wise, you don’t have room to question this scope.
 Inside of the scope is nitrogen purged.
-It was done to make the scope fog proof.
-Outside is shockproof as well.
-A perfect pair for .17 Hornet.
+It was done to make the scope fogproof.
+The outside is shockproof as well.
+A perfect pair for a .17 Hornet.

-Lens here are made out of high-quality glass.
+The lens here is made out of high-quality glass.
 They are coated multiple times.
 It makes the glass stronger and makes it brighter.
-Something you really need and want on a pair of lenses.
-As it is waterproof as well, you can use it on any given weather.
+Something you need and want on a pair of lenses.
+As it is waterproof as well, you can use it in any given weather.

 .17 Hornet isn’t that demanding of a cartridge.
 Fullfield E1 can tame the cartridge very well.
-IT will also improve your accuracy and understanding of bullet drop.
+It will also improve your accuracy and understanding of bullet drops.

 Does it come with mounting rings?